Johnny "J"

-Johnny Lee Jackson (August 28, 1969 – October 3, 2008) was a Mexican-American multi-platinum songwriter, music producer and rapper best known for his early career with Death Row Records, and for his work with 2Pac on Me Against the World and All Eyez on Me, as well as 2Pac's posthumously released albums.
+Johnny Lee Jackson (August 28, 1969 – October 3, 2008) was a Mexican-American multi-platinum songwriter, record producer and rapper best known for his early career with Death Row Records, and for his work with 2Pac on Me Against the World and All Eyez on Me, as well as 2Pac's posthumously released albums.
 He was born in Juárez, Mexico, in 1969 and raised in South Los Angeles.
-Johnny "J" was co-owner and CEO of Klock Work Entertainment.
+Johnny "J" was co-owner and CEO of Klock Work Entertainment Corp.

 Early life

 Johnny "J" was raised on 103rd and Budlong in South Central, Los Angeles, by his adoptive parents.
 His father, John Sr., was a mechanic by trade who worked for the naval shipyards and now works for the U.S. Defense Department.
 His mother, Lidia, was a bilingual school teacher.
 His parents bought him a drum set as a kid, and allowed him to create a makeshift studio in their garage.

 Johnny's interest in hip-hop escalated while he was at Washington Preparatory High School.
 He played on the drum line and hit it off with the aspiring rapper Candell "Candyman" Manson; future artists such as Yo-Yo, WC and Sir Jinx, of Da Lench Mob, and F. Gary Gray famed Director also attended Washington Prep around that time, where he played drums in the high school marching band and took music theory classes.
 Johnny was given a full scholarship to attend The Berklee College of Music (in Boston) wherein he received a full music scholarship, which he declined to accept, in the mid-1980s.
 After graduating high school in 1987, Johnny got his big break, producing "Knockin' Boots" for Candyman and his entire album "Ain't No Shame In My Game".
 The song went platinum and reached No. 9 on the Billboard Hot 100 in summer 1990, pushing Candyman's debut album, Ain't No Shame In My Game, into gold status.
 Johnny toured the world with Candyman until 1992.

 Early in 1992, Johnny "J" married Capucine Cantrell.
 They have two children together named Zhani and Niamyja and one from a previous relationship, Malaysia.
 The two had a loving and business relationship, and in 1995 they formed KLOCK WORK Entertainment together.
 They were married until his untimely death in 2008.